MiladAlipourShahraki/miladalipourshahraki.github.io/_pages/publications.md

 ## Conference Papers

 0. **Spacecraft Attitude Control Under Reaction Wheel Constraints Using Control Lyapunov and Control Barrier Functions** \
-Milad Alipour Shahraki and Laurent Lessard, Submitted to *IEEE Conference on Decision and Control (CDC)*, 2024.
+Milad Alipour Shahraki and Laurent Lessard, To Be Submitted to *The American Control Conference (ACC)*.

 ## Journal Papers